-Do you have questions about excess IRA contributions?
-Drop me a line at email@example.com, and I would be happy to answer them.
+Do you have an insurance policy, or are set to receive money from an insurance policy you or someone else has?
+Drop me a line at email@example.com, and I would be happy to answer any questions about how your taxes will be affected by any payouts.
 If you need help with other tax questions, or with preparing a return, drop me a line, and we can discuss your situation.

 In accordance with Circular 230 Treasury Department Regulations, I am required to advise you that any tax advice contained in this article may not be relied upon to avoid penalties under the Internal Revenue Code.
 If you are interested in a written opinion that can be relied upon to prevent the imposition of tax-related penalties, please contact the author.